Rauttis/factorio-aws-ecs-cdk/README.md

 - EFS for storing saves
 - EC2 autoscaling group that allows you to terminate and spin up new EC2 instances with EFS mount for the ECS cluster
 - ECS cluster
-- ECS Task definition
+- ECS task definition
-- ECS Service
+- ECS service

 ## Configuration

 Configuration is currently hard-coded and can be edited in the source.

-TODO: In the future it should be possible to configure
+TODO: In the future it should be possible to configure via cdk.json or cloudformation parameters (TBD)
 - EC2 instance on/off state (autoscaling group capacity)
 - EC2 instance type
 - spot pricing